Mr-VincentW/PhotoShow/docs/README.md

 # PhotoShow

 **PhotoShow** is a browser extension helping you view high-definition images by hovering mouse on image thumbnails, greatly improving your productivity and online-life experience.

+*(Note: This extension is being actively maintained and keeps evolving, although the code in this repo has stopped being updated after version 4.36.0.)*
 <br />
 <br />